-Hot pots with self-contained heating units are the only types of cooking appliances permitted in any residence hall.
+Hot pots and coffee/tea makers with self-contained heating units are the only types of cooking appliances permitted in any residence hall.
 Both the appliance and the cord must be UL approved.
 Other appliances may be used only in the full size kitchens located in floor lounges or in student apartments.

 Refrigerators meeting certain criteria are permitted in all buildings.
 All refrigerators must be portable and no larger than 3.2 cubic feet.
 Both the unit and the cord must be UL, CSA or CPSC approved.